erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

 ### 1. Building new HISAT index.

 * Note, a new version of HISAT is now available on the cluster.
 I'm going to use this version (HISAT2/2.1.0-foss-2016b)
-          * Notes also that the code I'm adding to github is all combined into one script, though I ran the same code in the cluster separated into multiple scripts to aid in running multiple scripts at once.
+  *  Note also that the code I'm adding to github is all combined into one script, though I ran the same   code in the cluster separated into multiple scripts to aid in running multiple scripts at once.
 The code used however was not changed.
 * Checking how HISAT2 genome indexes we made.
 Creating new indexes for both C_vir and C_gig using updated software version

   * Checking C_virginica genome file on hand which was edited from `ref_C_virginica-3.0_top_level.gff3` to remove a space from header that was making it incompatible with Stringtie annotation.
 Checking also that mitochondrial DNA was added.

             `$ grep '^>' cvir_edited.fa
               >NC_035780.1 Crassostrea virginica isolate RU13XGHG1-28 chromosome 1, C_virginica-3.0, whole genome shotgun sequence